-The preparation of the Condensed Interim Consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of polices and reporting amounts of assets and liabilities, income and expenses.
+The preparation of the consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of polices and reporting amounts of assets and liabilities, income and expenses.
 Actual results may differ from these estimates.

 Accounts that require estimates as the basis for determining the stated amounts include warrant liability, contributed surplus, stock-based compensation expense, and amortization expense.
 The amounts estimated for the warrant liability and stock based compensation is calculated using the Black-Scholes Merton valuation model, which requires significant estimates with respect to the expected life and volatility of such instruments.
-The estimated depreciation is influenced primarily by the estimated useful life of the Company's Property, Plant and Equipment.
+The estimated depreciation is influenced primarily by the estimated useful life of the Company's property, plant and equipment.

-Significant judgments are required with respect to the carrying value of the Company's Exploration and Evaluation Assets, the determination of the functional currency of the Company and its subsidiaries, the recoverability of the Company's deferred tax assets, and potential tax exposures given the company operates in multiple jurisdictions.
-In particular, the carrying value of the Company's Exploration and Evaluation Assets is dependent upon the Company's determination with respect to the future prospects of its Exploration and Evaluation Assets and the ability of the Company to successfully complete the renewal or extension process for its exploration properties as required.
-The Company has defined the cash generating units to be Precious Stones, Metals and Radio Active Minerals.
+Significant judgments are required with respect to the carrying value of the Company's exploration and evaluation assets, the determination of the functional currency of the Company and its subsidiaries, the recoverability of the Company's deferred tax assets, and potential tax exposures given the company operates in multiple jurisdictions.
+In particular, the carrying value of the Company's exploration and evaluation assets is dependent upon the Company's determination with respect to the future prospects of its exploration and evaluation assets and the ability of the Company to successfully complete the renewal or extension process for its exploration properties as required.
+The Company has defined the cash generating units to be precious stones, metals and radioactive minerals.
 The quantification of potential tax exposures is dependent on the relevant tax authorities' acceptance of the Company's positions.